XML RSSSubscribe It's Free

 The Bible instructs Christians: "Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God." -Romans 13:1

 Romans 13:1-7 describes the duty of Christians to obey civil government.
-It was written while notorious Nero was Roman Emperor and engaged in persecuting Christians.
+It was written while notorious Nero was Roman Emperor and beginning to engage in persecuting Christians.
 Many Christians including gay Christians find this a difficult passage to obey since civil government is sometimes unfair and unjust.

 Although it is sometimes onerous and difficult, we may obey civil government when it does not legislate against direct commands of God.
-There are instances where we are free to disobey civil government such as Acts 4:1-20 because God is the Ultimate Judge of the Universe.
-The disciples were told they could not speak or preach in Jesus' Name.
-They chose to disobey the Jewish civil and religious authority and continued to preach in Jesus' Name in spite of the prohibition.
-More in depth information is available at:
+There are instances where we are free to disobey civil government such as Acts 4:1-20, because God is the Ultimate Judge of all the earth, Genesis 18:25.

 Acts 4:1-20